invokemedia/vue-suggest/readme.md

 ## Motivation

-Vue Suggest attempts to provide provide a typeahead solution that is less intrusive on mobile devices as it does not use any dropdowns.
+Vue Suggest attempts to provide provide a typeahead solution that is less intrusive on mobile devices as it does not present any dropdowns.
 Vue Suggest uses a native input field which means it will work with form events.

 ## Usage